 Upper-Division Technical or Cybersecurity Elective

-Spend three years at AUT and one year at ASU to graduate with a bachelor’s degree from both institutions.
-A Bachelor’s in Cybersecurity from AUT and a Bachelor’s in Cybersecurity from Arizona State University (ASU)
+Spend four years at AUT and one year at ASU to graduate with a bachelor’s degree from AUT and a master’s degree from ASU.
+A Bachelor’s degree in Cybersecurity from AUT and a Master’s degree in Computer Science (Cybersecurity) from Arizona State University (ASU)

 Our programs are designed and powered by ASU, ensuring top-tier education and global recognition.